Raja Almost Kills Wrestler On Stream, Israel Bombs Yemen and Gaza (Pt. 1)

 Look, so as you guys know, right?

-So France and um the UK have threatened to recognize Palestine, right?
+So France and the UK have threatened to recognize Palestine, right?

 Now, when it comes to France, I think their decision is set in stone.

-I think they're gonna be the first country to actually do it and recognize uh Palestine of the um major Western uh countries.
+I think they're going to be the first country to actually do it and recognize Palestine of the major Western countries.

-But the UK, Keir Starmer came out and said, hey, if Israel doesn't change his course of action, we're also gonna recognize Palestine, right?
+But the UK, Kier Starmer, came out and said, Hey, if Israel doesn't change its course of action, we're also going to recognize Palestine, right?

 But this just goes to show you guys how much their hands are tied and how they can't do nothing because they basically have to threaten recognizing Palestine to get Israel to come in line.

-People think, oh yeah, the Brits are finally taking it to Israel, the Brits are finally gonna recognize Palestine.
+People think, oh, yeah, the Brits are finally taking you to Israel.

-Kirstarmer going out and saying, yo, if they don't go ahead and stop their course of their actions with the starvation and everything else like that and their conflict, we're gonna recognize Palestine.
+Kier Starmer going out and saying, yo, if they don't go ahead and stop their course of their actions with the starvation and everything else like that and their conflict, we're going to recognize Palestine.

 That is a declaration of powerlessness.